 The view at the top of Telegraph Hill shows a 360 degree view of the surrounding area, including part of the Ord River floodplain and Parry's Creek.
 Access can be seasonal as the roads are prone to flooding in the wet season.

 Today, Wyndham in WA has a population of just 900 people and operates as a working port, servicing a huge live cattle export industry, the mining and tourism industries and the Ord River Project.

 Surrounded by some of the Kimberley’s most spectacular landforms, rivers and wetlands, Wyndham in WA offers a host of outback adventures.
 Many of the major Kimberley cruise boats drop in to or depart from Wyndham during their extended expeditions along the North West coastline.

 Go four-wheel driving and follow the King River Road, crossing creeks and stopping at Indigenous art sites along the way to Moochalabra Dam.
 Enjoy the sweeping views and spectacular sunsets at Five Rivers Lookout.
 Experience the thrill of Barramundi fishing.
-See over 3,000 snapping crocodiles at Wydham Crocodile Park.
-Walk or drive the Wydham Port Heritage Trail or visit the Wydham Museum and discover the area’s fascinating history.
+Walk or drive the Wyndham Port Heritage Trail or visit the Wyndham Museum and discover the area’s fascinating history.

 Wyndham accommodation and information

 For more information about tours from Wyndham, local attractions and road conditions, contact the visitor centres in Wyndham or Kununurra.